freeCodeCamp/guide/src/pages/git/tagging-in-git/index.md

 ---
 title: Tagging in Git
 ---

 ## Tagging in Git

-Similar to most of the Version Control Systems(VCS's), Git has the ability to tag specific points in history which are important.
-It is used to mark release points like (v1.0, and so on).

-Tags are a convenient way to highlight some milestone in you version history.
+Tags in Git are a convenient way to highlight some milestone in you version history.
 Be it a new version, release or just a flag like (v1.0, and so on) one could see where you made some decision.
 From the point of view of git, tag is just another branch name, for a branch that will never change.
 Typically this feature is used to mark release points.

-### List Tags
+#### Branch Vs Tags

+What's the difference between tags and branches?
+The workspace is (almost always) associated with a branch, called master by default.
+When it is, a commit will automatically update the master reference to point to that new commit; in other words, branches are mutable references.

+A tag, on the other hand, is created to point to a specific commit and thereafter does not change, even if the branch moves on.
+In other words, tags are immutable references.

+#### Listing Your Tags

 The `git tag` command allows you to lists the tags in alphabetical order; the order in which they appear has no real importance.